One of my personal essays has been included in the summer edition of Breath and Shadow. Here's the link:

 Aloha!
 I'm Wendy Kennar.
-I'm the mother of a five-year-old son and a wife living in Los Angeles.
+I'm the mother of a six-year-old son and a wife living in Los Angeles.
 I was a public school teacher for twelve years until a chronic medical condition made it necessary to leave my teaching career.

 I've always been described as "quiet" - really, I'm just biting my tongue.
 I've got lots to say, and lots of thoughts to share, I just prefer to write them.
 That's the purpose of this blog.
 Each week, I post a personal essay offering my observations and thoughts.

 Through the years, my writing has been published in the Los Angeles Times, Christian Science Monitor, United Teacher, GreenPrints, L.A.
 Parent, and DivineCaroline.com.
 Additionally, my personal essays have been included in several anthologies, including: The Barefoot Review, Beyond the Diaper Bag, Lessons From My Parents, Write for Light, Being a Grown-Up: A User's Manual for the Real World, Ka-Pow!, and How Writing Can Get You Through Tough Times.
 I am also a weekly contributor at MomsLA.com.